rish987/trackswitch-manuform/README.md

 Note that some columns will have to reach their respective thumb keys (and the third row will have to reach the trackswitch key in the right half), and so will require a good amount of extra length for that.
-Use Blu-Tac to keep the wires next to their rows/columns after cutting them:
+Use Blu-Tack to keep the wires next to their rows/columns after cutting them:

 ![Cut Row/Column Lines](images/cut-lines.png)